What is the Scope of Material Management?

 • Design workplace layouts and storage systems that reduce worker fatigue and increase efficiency.

-• Choose user-friendly equipment and controls that enhance efficiency and minimize physical stress.
+• Select easy-to-use equipment and controls that promote efficiency and reduce physical strain.

 Just-in-Time (JIT)